 Fruitleather Rotterdam has been used by brands to create:

 Clutches and other bags and wallets by Luxtra https://luxtralondon.com/collections/mango-collection

 Images from Fruitleather Rotterdam.

-Contact MII at to purchase a full report on Fruitleather Rotterdam.
+Contact MII at for more information on Fruitleather Rotterdam.